From ‘Meh’ to Magical: The Garland How-To You’ll Actually Use

 The "I Forgot to Plan" or "I Didn't Budget for This" Route

 Snip some branches from your backyard.
 (We're not saying "steal from your neighbor's tree," but also... we're not not saying it.)
 But really, ask a neighbor or twelve if you can venture on their property and snip some greens.
 The more neighbors, the more variety!
+Just make sure you check your treasured finds for bugs before you drag them in the house.

 The "Nobody's Got Time for This" Fix